Sirimavilla-Kaushik/6395120-Digital-Nurture-4.0/week-2_Algorithms_DataStructures/Exercise-2_E-commerce-Platform-Search-Function/README.md

 # E-commerce Platform Search Function

 ## Scenario
     You are working on the search functionality of an e-commerce platform.
     The search must be optimized for fast performance using appropriate search algorithms.

 ## 1. Understanding Asymptotic Notation
   ### What is Big O Notation?
            Big O Notation is used to describe how the performance of an algorithm scales with input size n.
            It helps compare algorithms and determine which is most efficient for large datasets.

   ### Time Complexities for Search Algorithms
      Algorithm	       Best Case	    Average Case	      Worst Case Linear Search	   O(1)	            O(n)	              O(n)
      Binary Search	   O(1)	            O(log n)	          O(log n)

     Linear Search: Scans each item one by one.
     Binary Search: Works only on sorted data, divides the array in half each time — much faster for large data.

 ## 2. Setup
     'Product.java' Class
 ## 3. Implementation
-       'searchAlgorithms.java'-Contains search algorithms
+       'searchAlgorithms.java' - Contains search algorithms

-       'searchApp.java'-Main application with user input
+       'searchApp.java' - Main application with user input

 ## 4. Analysis
       Time Complexity Comparison
             Algorithm	            Time Complexity
             Linear Search	         O(n)
             Binary Search	         O(log n)